A corporate communications guy, former journalist, podcast host and tech nerd with 17 years (and counting) in Asia.

 I’m Cam MacMurchy

-I am a former radio and television journalist now working as the Senior Director of Global Communications at a multinational Internet and technology company listed in Hong Kong.
+I am a former radio and television journalist now working as a PR director at a multinational Internet and technology company listed in Hong Kong.

 Here's What I Do